What Is Hypothyroidism?

 Diagnosis is laboratory-based: TSH is the most sensitive test and should be the first ordered.
 An elevated TSH with low free T4 confirms primary hypothyroidism.
 Anti-TPO antibodies identify the autoimmune etiology (Hashimoto).

-Thyroid ultrasound may show reduced volume and heterogeneous echogenicity in Hashimoto thyroiditis, but it is not necessary for diagnosis in most cases.
-It is indicated when there are palpable nodules or a goiter.
+Thyroid ultrasound may show reduced volume and heterogeneous echogenicity in Hashimoto thyroiditis, but it isn't necessary for diagnosis in most cases.
+It's indicated when palpable nodules or a goiter are present.
 The lipid panel is important — hypercholesterolemia is a frequent metabolic consequence of hypothyroidism.

 🏥Laboratory Classification of Hypothyroidism

-- 5.Lipid panel: frequent hypercholesterolemia — should be monitored and reassessed after treatment
+• 5.Lipid panel: frequent hypercholesterolemia — monitor and reassess after treatment

 Subclinical Hypothyroidism

-Acupuncture may be useful in symptomatic subclinical hypothyroidism while a decision is being made about hormone replacement.
+Acupuncture may help in symptomatic subclinical hypothyroidism while a decision on hormone replacement is pending.

 Hashimoto Thyroiditis